kataras/iris/README.md

 - Group API's and subdomains
 - Body binding for JSON, XML, and any form element
 - More than 40 handy functions to send HTTP responses
+- View system supporting more than 6+ template engines, with prerenders.
+You can still use anything you like
 - Database Communication with any ORM
 - Define virtual hosts and (wildcard) subdomains with path level routing
 - Graceful shutdown